Krupanj

 Krupanj (Крупањ, /sh/) is a town and municipality located in the Mačva District of western Serbia.
 The municipality has a total population of 14,399 inhabitants, while the town has a population of 4,134 inhabitants (2022 census).
+It is the center of the historical region of Rađevina.

 Geography

 The town lies in western Serbia, at the southern border of the Pannonian plain and Mačva region.
 It is surrounded by the mountains Jagodnja, Boranja and Sokolska planina, in a valley intersected by several rivers and creeks.
 In the town itself, the rivers Bogoštica, Čađavica and Kržava conjoin into Likodra, which later empties into Jadar.
 The town lies at the altitude of 280 m.

 The municipality area covers around 242 km², and it encompasses 23 villages.
 It is the center of the region Rađevina, which was named after Rađ, a knight of Prince Lazar, who defended it from Hungarian and Ottoman conquerors, and who is buried at the monument of Rađev Kamen.